IEntin/ClientServer/README.md

 Names of pipes should match on server and clients.

 FIFO files are created on server startup and removed on server shutdown with Ctrl-C.\
-Clients are not permitted to create or remove FIFO files.\
+Clients are not allowed to create or remove FIFO files.\
 ........

 To start:\